VACUMM/vacumm/README.rst

 - A huge documentation with a gallery, a lot of examples and the complete API: http://www.ifremer.fr/vacumm
 - Full UV-CDAT support and extensions.
-- Matplotlib graphics with advanced plotting objects like geographical mapping tools.
+- Matplotlib/basemap graphics with advanced plotting objects like geographical mapping tools.
 - Numerous utilities for manipulating and converting time data.
 - Regridding and interpolation of random or gridded data, in 1D or 2D, with curvilinear grid support.
 - Helper routines for inspecting and reading NetCDF objects in single or multiple file datasets.